brieucpopper/brieucpopper/README.md

 ---

-<h3>Below is a list of some projects I enjoyed working on in the past.
+<h3>In addition to my Internship as a Computer Vision Engineer at ImVitro where I learned a ton, I have also learned a lot with personal or academic projects !
 Feel free to click on the images to learn more!</h3>

 ---